thedarshanjadhav/thedarshanjadhav/README.md

 ## 🚀 [About Me]()

 I am a passionate and results-driven Web Developer with a focus on frontend technologies.
-Currently working as a Frontend Developer at Talentplace.ai, I bring creative solutions to the user interface, leveraging my skills in React.js, JavaScript, Chakra UI, Bootstrap, Python, Java, SQL, Node.js, and Git.
+Currently working as a Frontend Developer at Talentplace.ai, I bring creative solutions to the user interface, leveraging my skills in React.js, JavaScript, Chakra UI, Bootstrap,Node.js, Express.js, MongoDB, Python, SQL, and Git.

 ## 🏢 [Experience]()